gar1t/lambdapad/docs/articles/references.md

 # Django Templates

 [Django Template Language](https://docs.djangoproject.com/en/dev/topics/templates/)
-: All about using Django.
+: All about using the fantastic Django template language, which is fully supported in Lambda Pad.

 [ErlyDTL](https://github.com/erlydtl/erlydtl)
 : Lambda Pad uses this library for Django template support.
 It's listed here as for advanced users to dig deep into the dirt.